 Property rented is valued at eight times the net annual rental rate.
-The net annual rental rate for any item of rented property is the total rents paid for the property, less the aggregate annual subrental rates paid by subtenants.
-Subrents are not deducted if they are business income.
+The net annual rental rate for any item of rented property is total rents paid for the property, less the aggregate annual subrental rates paid by subtenants.
+Subrents aren't deducted if they're business income.